Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts.md

 ![Email Contacts](/_books/servicemanager-user-guide/images/request-email-contacts.png)

 ## How Email Contacts work
-When a request is either manually or automatically raised from an email, if there are additional recipients in the To or Cc fields, they are automatically saved to the Email Contacts list.
+When a request is either manually or automatically raised from an email, if there are additional recipients in the `To` or `Cc` fields, they are saved to the Email Contacts list.
 These recipients can then be used in future email communications when using the [Email Action](/servicemanager-user-guide/service-portfolio/requests/email-action) or when replying to an email in the request's timeline.
-The recipients in the Email Contacts list will automatically be added to the To, Cc, or Bcc fields of these outgoing emails.
+The recipients in the Email Contacts list will be automatically added to the `To`, `Cc`, or `Bcc` fields of these outgoing emails.

 This feature is particularly useful in environments where support teams and end users rely heavily on email communications.

 ## Access
-* The Email Contacts are available to any user who has permission to open and work on a request.
+* This feature is available to any user who has permission to view and work on a request.
 * A user must have access to a [Shared Mailbox](/esp-config/email/shared-mailboxes#associated-roles).

 ## Adding recipients to the Email Contacts